Phone-GWP-group

 Summary

-Regardless of whether you will be directly paying the Plastic Packaging tax or not, its introduction April 2022 has the potential to impact your costs regardless.
+Whether you will be directly paying the Plastic Packaging Tax or not, its introduction in April 2022 has the potential to impact your costs.

-GWP, as experienced packaging manufacturers, are able to help with a number of these strategies.
+At GWP, as experienced packaging manufacturers, we can help with several of these strategies.
 This includes switching to different materials, packaging optimisation and reduction, and much more besides.

-So if you would like to see the ways GWP can help you to avoid or reduce the impact of the tax on plastic packaging, please don’t hesitate to get in touch.
+So, if you would like to see how GWP can help avoid or reduce the impact of the tax on plastic packaging, please don’t hesitate to get in touch.

 Share this article